JonCheng50/HiveMind/README.md

 ## How to Change Server:
 Get the PUBLIC IP address from whoever will be running the server and paste it into IP.txt.
 Note that the game will only try to connect to that IP address while it is in the file.
-If you want to go back to the default server (Jonathan's server), simply remove any text from IP.txt.

 ## Running a Server: